-To understand the impact of lidar coverage and turbine location on the forecast skill and forecast availability of LF and SF we depict the number of available forecasts for each method in Figure 3 (a) and (b).
-In Figure 4 we further compare the crps ss of the LF and SF with persistence as reference for individual turbines of GTI and distinguish between unstable and stable atmospheric conditions.
-Based on the number of available forecasts the turbines GT30-GT75 (cf. Figure 1) were selected for further analysis.
-Grey vertical lines mark horizontal wind turbine rows, with the turbine left of the line located on the easterly side of the wind farm.
+crps ss of the LF and SF with persistence as reference for individual turbines of GT I and distinguish between unstable and stable atmospheric conditions.
+Based on the number of available forecasts the turbines GT30-GT75 (see Fig. 1) were selected for further analysis.
+Grey vertical lines mark horizontal wind turbine rows, with the turbine to the left of the line located on the easterly side of the wind farm.

-The westerly corner of the wind farm shows high LF availability (cf. Figure 3 (a)).
-In agreement with this, the LF was able to outperform persistence during unstable atmospheric conditions for those turbines covered well by the lidar scans (e. g.
-GT52, GT58, GT64).
+The westerly corner of the wind farm shows high LF availability (see Fig. 3a).
+In agreement with this, the LF was able to outperform persistence during unstable atmospheric conditions for those turbines covered well by the lidar scans (e.g. GT52, GT58, GT64).
 Its forecast availability is reduced for turbines located further away from the lidar.
 Here, also the forecast skill is low.
 This can be attributed to the longer time and distance wind vectors need to travel before reaching these turbines.
 Even though we consider in addition to the current lidar scan also previous ones, missing or low-quality scans increase the risk of wind vectors not reaching the turbines and negatively impact forecast skill.
 Moreover, high uncertainty might be related to wake effects.
 Wind turbines located in the northerly region of the wind farm show a low skill score due to insufficient lidar coverage.
-The SF mainly covers the easterly part of the wind farm and consequently performs well for easterly located turbines (e. g.
-GT50, GT63, cf. Figure 4), also during unstable conditions.
-It cannot predict free-flow turbines, considering the main
+The SF mainly covers the easterly part of the wind farm and consequently performs well for easterly located turbines (e.g. GT50, GT57, GT63; see Fig. 4), also during unstable conditions.
+It cannot predict free-flow turbines, considering the main westerly wind direction, as no upstream turbines are available to propagate from.
+Hence, skill scores are lower for turbines positioned close to the first row.
+Overall, the results indicate that both methods are able to predict power of not only free-stream turbines but also wake-influenced turbines more accurately than persistence under unstable conditions.
+During stable stratification both methods fail, in particular the SF.